2015 Hours and Tour Information

 220 on Route 40.
 In travel time Ferrum is about 45 minutes from both

 Roanoke and Martinsville, Virginia.
-From the town of Rocky Mount drive

-of a mile further to the Blue Ridge Institute & Museum Building,
+The Blue Ridge Institute & Museum Building,

 at the Blue Ridge Institute & Museum Building.
 There is ample